DanishOnGit/leap-year-check/README.md

 # leap year check
- checks if user birth of year is a leap year
+ Checks if user birth of year is a leap year.
+ Made using nodeJS.